Heatblur-Simulations/f-14-manual/src/emergency_procedures/inflight.md

 # Emergency Procedures

-> 🚧 TODO: Verify for accuracy.

-## Engine Airstart
+## Engine Air-start

-The F110-GE-400 engines can be airstarted one-by-one or simultaneously.
+The F110-GE-400 engines can be air-started one-by-one or simultaneously.
 Three restart methods are available:

-- **Spooldown**
+- **Spool-down**
 - **Cross-Bleed**
 - **Windmill**

 All attempts should be made in the engine mode selected by the AFTC (normally PRI, or SEC if PRI fails).

----

-## Spooldown Airstart
+### Spool-down Air-start

-Spooldown airstart should be attempted immediately after engine loss, before significant spooldown occurs.
+Spool-down air-start should be attempted immediately after engine loss, before significant spool-down occurs.

 - May take up to **10 seconds** for RPM increase and **90 seconds** to reach commanded RPM.
 - If PRI fails, retry in SEC.

-### Spooldown Airstart Checklist
+#### Spool-down Air-start Checklist

 | Step | Item                    | Action                                       |
 | ---- | ----------------------- | -------------------------------------------- |